-During the year The Rose Learning Trust supported a number of other primary schools including Town Field Primary who had submitted an application to join the Trust.
+During the year, The Rose Learning Trust supported a number of other primary schools including Town Field Primary and Saltersgate Junior School.
+Both have applied to join the Trust.

-The Trust also has close links with Leeds Carnegie University, Hill House Independent School, Partners in Learning and Learners First Teaching School, Doncaster Research School as well as local LAs
+The Trust also has close links with Hill House Independent School, The Barnsley Doncaster Teaching School, Learners First, Doncaster Initial Teacher Training Partnership as well as Local Authorities and Boards.